 Children misbehave for different reasons – they may have trouble adjusting to changes or sometimes they’re simply frustrated or overtired.

-When learning how to discipline a child without yelling, it is important for you as a parent to know your motives and keep your cool.
+When learning how to discipline a child without hitting and yelling, it is important for you as a parent to know your motives and keep your cool.